 - 1. State the ground(s) for the request for review; - 2.
 Refer to the pertinent provision(s) of the Plan, ERISA or the Code on which the request for review is based; - 3.
-State the argument(s) and authority (if any) supporting each ground for the request for review; and

-4. Declare any other pertinent documents or comments which the person desires to submit in support of the request for review.
+State the argument(s) and authority (if any) supporting each ground for the request for review; and - 4.
+Declare any other pertinent documents or comments which the person desires to submit in support of the request for review.

 The requesting party must provide a copy of his or her request for review to the other party.
 The Administrative Manager also will notify any additional interested parties of the review within a reasonable time after it receives the request for review.
+The Administrative Manager will notify all interested parties of the request within a reasonable time after an individual files a timely request of review.
 The Administrative Manager then will render a decision at its first quarterly meeting after receipt of the request for review, unless the request for review was received within 30 days of the meeting, in which case the Plan Administration will render a decision at the second quarterly meeting.
 In special circumstances, the decision may be made at the third quarterly meeting following receipt of the request for review.
 Within five days of the decision, the Administrative Manager will communicate the decision in writing to all interested parties and will include the specific reasons for the decision and references to the appropriate provisions of the Plan, Employee Retirement Income Security Act, or the Internal Revenue Code.